ambv/bitrot/README.rst

 Vertex 3 SSD drive ``bitrot`` was able to scan a 100 GB Aperture library in under 10 minutes.
 Both tests on HFS+.

-If you'd like to contribute some more rigorous eenchmarks or any performance improvements, I'm accepting pull requests! :)
+If you'd like to contribute some more rigorous benchmarks or any performance improvements, I'm accepting pull requests! :)

 Change Log